 In our communities around the world, there are families in poverty who struggle to overcome the challenges of everyday life and meet their basic needs.
-We understand the importance of a warm meal, clean clothing, and a safe place to sleep and the impact that can have on families.
-This is why we are passionate about supporting non-profit organizations that help fill these critical basic needs for vulnerable families.
+We understand the importance of a warm meal, clean clothing, and a safe place to sleep.
+This is why we are passionate about supporting nonprofit organizations that help fill these critical basic needs for vulnerable families.

 In the U.S., TJX supports Cradles to Crayons, which serves children from birth through age 12 living in homeless shelters or low-income situations, and provides them with high quality, essential items they need to thrive.
 In addition to TJX’s financial support, we have Associate engagement programs with Cradles to Crayons in Boston, Philadelphia, and Chicago.
 In 2020, with in-person programs temporarily suspended due to COVID-19, Associates volunteered “at home” as part of the organization’s Pick, Pack and Give Back! pilot program where participants put together boxes of clothing and shipped them directly to children in need.
 In addition, Associates in our Distribution Centers collected and donated coats to all three Cradles to Crayons locations.

 For almost three decades, TJX has supported the Dimock Center, a community health center recognized nationally as a model for the delivery of comprehensive health and human services in an urban community.
 Dimock provides Massachusetts residents access to high quality, low cost health care and whole person services.
 Through sponsorship and Associate volunteerism, TJX has helped Dimock increase access to education and other opportunities for more than 1,000 children and families in their early childhood educations programs and family shelter.
 In 2020, TJX’s partnership with Dimock included support for their COVID-19 response efforts, as well as a “Stuff the Bus” program, in partnership with Save the Children, that provided more than 1,000 backpacks to children and families from Dimock’s community.